 A sequence expression takes the form $\{x..y[..incr]\}$ , where x and y are either integers or single characters, and incr, an optional increment, is an integer.
 When integers are supplied, the expression expands to each number between x and y, inclusive.
 Supplied integers may be prefixed with $\theta$ to force each term to have the same width.
 When either x or y begins with a zero, the shell attempts to force all generated terms to contain the same number of digits, zero-padding where necessary.
-When characters are supplied, the expression expands to each character lexicographically between x and y, inclusive, using the default y0 locale.
-Note that both y1 and y2 must be of the same type.
+When characters are supplied, the expression expands to each character lexicographically between x and y, inclusive, using the default x locale.
+Note that both x and y must be of the same type.
 When the increment is supplied, it is used as the difference between each term.
-The default increment is 1 or -1 as appropriate.
+The default increment is x or x appropriate.